mgood7123/GenericPieceTable/README.md

     }
 }
 ```
-otherwise, we are erasing multiple buffers
+otherwise we are erasing multiple buffers

 if we are not at the end then we offset the start pointer